cisagov/cool-users-non-admin/README.md

 ## Pre-Requisites ##

-Your default provider must have AWS permissions to create users and attach policies to them.
+Your "users" provider must have AWS permissions to provision users and attach policies to them.
 We recommend creating your Users account via the [`cool-accounts`](https://github.com/cisagov/cool-accounts) repository.